Top 10

 Where you could go after your studies

-Our BSc (Hons) Counselling Psychology course provides you with the knowledge and skills you need to pursue a career as a professional counselling psychologist, who work as part of a team in larger settings and often work in health services or the NHS.
+Our BSc (Hons) Counselling Psychology course provides you with the knowledge and skills you need to pursue a career as a professional counselling psychologist, working as part of a team in larger settings such as health services or the NHS.

 Counselling psychologists may work with children, young people, adults, families, groups or at organisation level.

-You may work with people experiencing bereavement and personal losses, or support people in relationship contexts or people who have been able to escape a situation where they were dealing with domestic violence or sexual abuse.
+You may work with people experiencing bereavement and personal losses, in relationship contexts or those who have escaped a situation involving domestic violence or sexual abuse.
 You will support people with all sorts of traumas and mental health problems.

 Potential career settings include;